i-namekawa/Pymagor/README.md

 ### Hard way (for development, on Linux/Mac, and to run on 64-bit Python)

 1. Install the latest Python 2.7 series.
-For Windows, Anaconda 64-bit python2.7 series are recommended.
-(WinPython no longer recommended because the latest WinPython2.7 series still uses numpy 1.9.3 but tifffile.py needs numpy 1.10)
+For Windows, Anaconda 64-bit Python 2.7 is recommended.
+(WinPython no longer recommended because the latest WinPython2.7 still uses numpy 1.9.3 but the latest tifffile.py needs numpy 1.10)
-2. Install all the Dependencies (see below for Anaconda example)
+2. Install all the dependencies (see below for Anaconda example)
   * pillow
   * numpy (1.10 or newer)
   * scipy (v0.12.0 or newer)